- Overview

 - Handling the cells of the Spreadsheet control

-- Tip: Merging cells through programming
+- Tip: Merge cells programmatically

 - Managing the names of cells in a Spreadsheet control